Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 </details>

 <details>
-  <summary>MongpDB path</summary>
+  <summary>MongoDB path</summary>

-The path to your MongoDB server is required for establising the connection.
+The path to [your MongoDB server](CONTRIBUTING.md#Setup-local-MongoDB-server) is required for establising the connection.

 ```
 mongoPath = "mongodb://localhost:27017/<Your-DB-Name>"